TammyGirl2015/Vairgo/README.md

 ### Page Name

 * The page name Vairgo Travel is credited to my good friend Calvin as homeage to him.
-He gave me permission to use the name and wanted me to include the link to his actual website: <https://www.vairgo.co.za>
+He gave me permission to use the name and wanted me to include the link to his actual website: [Vairgo-Travel](<https://www.vairgo.co.za>)

 ### Format

 * The format of the website is credited to the Love Running walkthrough project from Code Institute module 1.
-* The READme is credited to the sample READme provided in the sample Portfolio Project 1 and another READme sample received from my amazing mentor Daisy McGirr.
+* The READme is credited to the sample READme provided in the sample Portfolio Project 1 from Code Institute and another READme sample received from my amazing mentor Daisy McGirr.

 ### Content